jsteigelman/tiptop/README.md

 The following functionality is implemented:

+- [X] User can enter a bill amount and view the tip and total values
+- [X] User can adjust the tip percentage and immediately see changes reflected in the tip and total values
 - [X] User can split bill and calculate total per person
 - [X] User can split bill and calculate tip per person
-- [X] User can enter a bill amount and immediately see the tip and total values
-- [X] User can adjust the tip percentage and immediately see changes reflected in the tip and total values
 - [X] User can tap outside of the bill amount text field to dismiss the decimal keyboard
 - [X] Responsive design maintains UI design across devices (e.g. the background illustration always ends at the vertical center of the "split")